grosser/get_pomo/README.markdown

  - fuzzy can be set/unset
  - multiple translations can be combined in a new po file(with comments and fuzzy and ...)
  - po files can be written from any kind of input
+ - easy mo-file handling/merging
+ - po/mo file handling is identical, if you know one, you know both

 Setup
 =====